elastic/aws-workshop/page/content/06_Task4/_index.md

 ---
 ## Task 4

-In the fourth and last task you have to find the reason for some strange data within the last month.
+In the fourth and last task, you will need to find the reason for some strange data within the last month.
 Try to find the anomaly!

 ![Start Task 4](/images/task4-start.png)